 The Joovv Light Therapy device is my preferred choice when it comes to home red light therapy devices.
-This company creates multiple different sized panels, so that you can enjoy the benefits of red light therapy from the comfort of your home.
+This company creates multiple different sized panels so that you can enjoy the benefits of red light therapy from the comfort of your home.
 This is especially useful for those seeking daily use of a red light device.

 Red Light vs. Blue Light Therapy

-The benefits of blue light therapy on acne have shown beneficial for those with mild to moderate acne.
+The benefits of blue light therapy on acne have shown benefits for those with mild to moderate acne.
 Although the benefits are significant for most people, they have not been shown to last long term.

 Although the mechanisms are only being explored scientifically in recent years, light therapy has been used therapeutically for over 5000 years.
 Red light therapy works by creating a biochemical impact on the body’s cells that stimulates ATP, which is the cell’s energy center.
 These red light wavelengths have a profoundly healing impact on the body.
 They have been used therapeutically for various reasons, including stimulating collagen production, wound healing, hair loss reversal, improving circulation, and increasing energy.
 Approved by the FDA, red light therapy is safe, non-invasive, and non-toxic.
 For best results, it is advised to use red light therapy for 15 minutes, 3-5 times per week, for 8-12 weeks.